ChrisNeedham200/loadimpact-docs/jekyll/_v4/core-concepts/performance-alerts-smart-results.md

 };
 {% endhighlight %}

-If you want to group multiple HTTP requests, we suggest you use the <a href="https://docs.k6.io/docs/http-requests#section-aggregating-results-for-http-requests" target="_blank">URL grouping feature of k6</a> to group requests from URLs with a common base together.
+If you want to group multiple HTTP requests, we suggest you use the <a href="https://docs.k6.io/docs/http-requests#section-aggregating-results-for-http-requests" target="_blank">URL grouping feature of k6</a> to aggregate data into a single URL metric.

 ***